Cangjians/pycangjie/INSTALL.md

 $ git clone git://github.com/Cangjians/pycangjie
 ```

-Then, from the root folder of the Git clone, do the usual Autotools dance:
+Then, from the root folder of the Git clone, do the usual Meson dance:

 ```
-$ ./autogen.sh
+$ meson setup builddir/
-$ make
+$ ninja -C builddir/
-$ sudo make install
+$ meson install -C builddir/
 ```